 The NICHD supports and conducts research on sleep, circadian rhythm, disruptions in these areas, and effects of those disruptions.
 Some of this research is described below.

-The Child Development and Behavior Branch (CDBB) is interested in research and research training relevant to the influence of the quantity and quality of sleep on the psychological, psychobiological, language, behavioral, and educational development of young people from childhood through young adulthood.
+The Child Development and Behavior Branch (CDBB), within the Division of Extramural Research (DER), is interested in research and research training relevant to the influence of the quantity and quality of sleep on the psychological, psychobiological, language, behavioral, and educational development of young people from childhood through young adulthood.
 The CDBB is also interested in the relationship between sleep and social, affective, and cognitive development; aggression and violence; and health, and it has a corresponding interest in health promotion and health-risk behaviors.
-The CDBB is partnering with the National Heart, Lung, and Blood Institute to support Education Research (R25) Grant Applications to stimulate the development of education programs and tools in sleep health and circadian and sleep biology.

-The Intellectual and Developmental Disabilities Branch (IDDB) supports grants that address sleep disturbances or altered circadian rhythms as part of conditions associated with developmental disabilities.
-These disabilities may include chromosomal disorders, such as Down Syndrome and other trisomies, and genetic syndromes, such as Fragile X syndrome, Rett Syndrome, and Cornelia de Lange syndrome.
+The Intellectual and Developmental Disabilities Branch (IDDB), within DER, supports grants that address sleep disturbances or altered circadian rhythms as part of conditions associated with IDDs.
+These disabilities may include chromosomal disorders, such as Down syndrome and other trisomies, and genetic syndromes, such as Fragile X syndrome, Rett syndrome, and Cornelia de Lange syndrome.
 Some genetic conditions (e.g., Smith-Magenis syndrome) are associated with specific disruptions in sleep that can inform studies of normal and abnormal sleep.
-In addition, many individuals with Autism Spectrum Disorder, a seizure disorder, and/or self-injurious behaviors suffer from either sleep apnea or disrupted sleep cycles.
+In addition, many individuals with autism spectrum disorders, a seizure disorder, and/or self-injurious behaviors experience either sleep apnea or disrupted sleep cycles.
 Little is known about the nature of the sleep disorders or disruptions in circadian rhythm that occur in these conditions and the impact they have on the individuals and their family members.

 The National Center for Medical Rehabilitation Research (NCMRR) is interested in improving our understanding of the impact of sleep quality during rehabilitation, including the development of research milestones that could lead to improved clinical practice and standards of care.
 There is a significant need for research that focuses on persons with physical and cognitive disorders and on individuals who develop chronic physical disabilities resulting from traumatic injury or other medical conditions, including stroke, multiple sclerosis, and cerebral palsy.
 Because sleep disturbances may occur in conjunction with other conditions that are secondary to the primary cause of disability, their potential effects could be difficult to define in relation to a specific medical condition and the overall functioning of the individual.